 When a student is documented, an incident report is submitted to the Office of Community Standards.
 This office is responsible for reviewing and handling all reports of alleged violations of the Code of Student Conduct.
-When a report is received, the Director of Student Conduct determines how the case will be processed based upon the allegation and evidence presented.
-Cases are then assigned to hearing officers, which can include Residence Hall Directors, Community Directors, Residence Life Central Staff, the Director of Student Conduct, the Assistant Director or the Standing Disciplinary Board.
-A hearing will then be conducted by the assigned hearing officer.
+When a report is received, the Director of Community Standards determines how the case will be processed based upon the allegation and evidence presented.
+Cases are then assigned to hearing officers, which can include Residence Hall Directors, Community Directors, Residence Life Central Staff, the Director or Assistant Director of Community Standards, or the Standing Disciplinary Board.
+A hearing will then be conducted by the assigned hearing officer or board.

 Yes, there are two different types of hearings.
 An administrative hearing is a one-on-one meeting between the student and the assigned hearing officer.
 A Standing Disciplinary Board hearing is conducted by a board of faculty, staff, and students and is used for only the most serious cases that may result in suspension or expulsion.

 An administrative hearing is conducted by one hearing officer.
 The hearing officer will notify the student of the charges and the date and time of the hearing.
 Once at the hearing the student is given an opportunity to discuss the incident and respond to any evidence presented.
 The hearing officer must determine whether a student is in violation or not in violation of the Code of Student Conduct and impose sanctions as appropriate.